plainlystated/HL1606grid/README.md

 # HL1606grid - Addressable matrix of LEDs

 A library to control a matrix built out of HL1606-based LED strips.
+You set individual LED colors in the grid, then write them all out at once.

+This library doesn't have any PWM support, it's just for primary colors.

+## Dependencies

 Depends on [adafruit's HL1606strip library](https://github.com/adafruit/HL1606-LED-Strip) (must be installed separately, in libraries/).

-This library allows you to set individual LED colors in the grid.

-This library doesn't have any PWM support, it's just for primary colors.

 ## To download